DFFlanders/cloud-app-labs/cloud-application-engineer.md

 * Develop and maintain a well-coordinated internal relationship with key decision makers and with the wider organization

 * Maintain SLAs and participate in the on-call rotation.

+# Appendices and Further Notes

+This is a pending draft blog post by Flanders and are his views alone ;-)  Really, these are just a series of 'observances' which I've been tracking to see if there is merrit in this observed pattern? /dff

+On a person note: The primary problem the "cloud sector" is currently facing is that is has no discernable collection of 'cloud applications' to emerge panopticon.
+And yes, I'm alluding to something _like_ the 'Android Marketplace' or 'iPhone store' as a kind of 'plug and play' consumer facing repository.
+Indeed, most of these apps will be for coporate enterprises, however a degree of centralisation and/or interoperability need to emerge before we'll see the customers, employees and end-users of these coporations satisfied with the app toolsets which they can implement to run their projects and teams.
+Above all else, it is the enterprise which will be the ones to pay for cost of application development (as the 'app stores' have proven to be little else other than an in-efficient tithe platforms for humble developers).

+## An anti-pattern job description:
+I find anti-patterns can be helpful in comparison to other jobs of similar type.
+While 'Cloud Application Engineers' will share skills with all of the following "developers" in the stack, they differ via the following key skillsets:
+ - How is an AppEng unlike an NetEng ≠ An Enng Eng (while continually conversive with the NetEng for guidance) does not know the details of the network stack (IPV layers), other than in regards to
+ - How is an AppEng unlike a SysAdmin ≠ An AppEng (while understanding the basics of server configuration and performance, and always eager to learn more from an experienced SysAdmin), cannot assure the uptime of servers ("number of nines") nor their lifecycle maitenance and fault tollerant mechanical performance over time.
+ - How is an AppEng unlike a DevOpps ≠ AppEng do not care about dozens or hundreds of applications, they care about a few applications (less than 5 cloud apps at any given time).
+ - How is an AppEng unlike an AppDev ≠ AppEng do not invent software, they are not involved in the business of "start-ups" where an idea is invented and then brought to life as a product and business.
+ - How is an AppEng unlike a UXer ≠ AppEng do not have the usability testing methods or behaviour unit testing toolboxes which a UXer will employ in their day to day.

+Above all, the primary feedback loop which an AppEng achieves is to get the advice of these other experts on their teams.

+DISCLAIMER: Please note, the above is not intended to pigeon-hole developers into any single role, rather it is expected that many devleopers will occupy these roles and skillsets at different times in their carreer (it's an AND not an OR).
+Some developers might even be a kind of 'unicorn' capable of acting like a 'full stack developer' in several of these skill areas.
+Warning: 'unicorn full stack developers' do not usually play nice with teams, and a team is what you need if you want to build a cloud app.

+But what **does** an applicaiton engineer do?